New features for Azure Machine Learning are now in preview

-- Open Datasets – Open Datasets is a collection of datasets from the public domain to accelerate the development of machine-learning models built in Azure.
-Open Datasets integrates with Machine Leaning Studio or can be accessed from Python notebooks in Azure Machine Learning Service.
-Azure Open Datasets offers good-quality data from the public domain, which is often hard to find and expensive to curate.
+- Open Datasets - Open Datasets are a collection of datasets from the public domain to accelerate the development of machine learning models built in Azure.
+Open Datasets integrates with Machine Leaning Studio or can be accessed from python notebooks in Azure Machine Learning Service.
+Azure Open Datasets offer good quality data from the public domain, which is often hard to find and expensive to curate.
 Data scientists will be more productive focusing on model building rather than data preparation.

 - Visual interface : The new visual interface for Azure Machine Learning adds drag-and-drop workflow capabilities to Azure Machine Learning service.
-It simplifies the process of building, testing and deploying machine-learning models for customers who prefer a visual versus coding experience.
+It simplifies the process of building, testing and deploying machine learning models for customers who prefer a visual versus coding experience.
 This integration brings the best from ML Studio and AML service together.
-The drag-and-drop experience means any data scientist can quickly build a model without coding.
-The tool also gives enough flexibility for data scientists to fine tune their models.
-The AML service as the backend platform offers all the scalability, security, debuggability etc. that ML studio can’t give.
-The easy deployment capability in visual interface enables easy generation of score.py files and image creation.
+The drag-n-drop experience let any data scientist can quickly build a model without coding.
+The tool also gives enough flexibility for data scientist to fine tune its model.
+The AML service as the backend platform offer all the scalability, security, debuggability … that ML studio cannot give.
+The easy deployment capability in visual interface enables easy generation of score.py file and creating images.
 With a few clicks, a trained model can be deployed to any AKS cluster associated with AML service.

 - Deploy as web services to predict on new data

 - Get the best model for classification, regression or forecasting problems with a few clicks of a button